 Even at a 7 eleven shop in Asia, you can choose between Oreos from America, or the same type of cookies made in a country much closer – the latter one being both cheaper and greener.

 3. Buy large water cans, or preferably a water purifier

-Buying 1 Liter water bottles several times a day is such a waste of plastic, and in the long run they are also more expensive than the larger bottles.
-If you don’t have a water purifyer then buy your water in 6 Liter bottles or larger, it saves money, plastic and lasts a few days.
+Buying 1 Liter water bottles several times a day is such a waste of plastic.
+In the long run they are also more expensive than the larger bottles.
+If you don’t have a water purifier, then buy your water in 6 Liter bottles or larger, it saves money, plastic and lasts a few days.